kreft/iDynoMiCS/README.md

 		- comps_fig_3.py
 		  Files contained in the biofilm_manuscript_results_analysis/const_chemo_comps folder

-3. Biofilm simulations with no damage accumulation or repair (where specific growth rate is 0.6 h-1 and parameters influencing diffusion and bulk transport are varied)
+**3. Biofilm simulations with no damage accumulation or repair (where specific growth rate is 0.6 h-1 and parameters influencing diffusion and bulk transport are varied)**
 	- Aims of simulations:
 		- Determine parameters that give rise to typical biofilm structures.
 	- Manuscript: